kastle-lab/kastle-drawbridge/knowledge-graphs/README.md

 - Understand how data is serialized for semantic processing

 **Assignment:**
-- [RDF Turtle Practice](): Write your own `.ttl` file by converting simple natural language statements into RDF triples.
+- [RDF Turtle Practice](01-graphs/graphs-ttl.md#assignment): Write your own `.ttl` file by converting simple natural language statements into RDF triples.
 - *Goal:* Demonstrate understanding of how semantic data is structured and encoded.

 ---

-## Module 2: Modeling Fundamentals
+## Section 2: Modeling Fundamentals

 ### [Axioms](02-modeling-fundamentals/Axioms.md)
 **Overview**: